leobit-flutter-2021/fashion-application/README.md

 When you expand the screen, this application saves the landscape.

-* However, changing the extension changes the look of the photos related to the page navigation.
+* **However, changing the extension changes the look of the photos related to the page navigation**.

 Screenshot: